dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Cloud

 dbt Cloud is the fastest and most reliable way to deploy dbt.
 Develop, test, schedule, and investigate data models all in one web-based UI.
-Read more about [Getting started with dbt Cloud](/docs/get-started/getting-started/set-up-dbt-cloud) and [dbt Cloud features](/docs/get-started/dbt-cloud-features).
+Learn more with [dbt Cloud quickstarts](/docs/quickstarts/overview) and [dbt Cloud features](/docs/get-started/dbt-cloud-features).

 ### dbt Core